-General Meetings are held on the second Tuesday of each month at 6.30pm in the school library.
+General Meetings are held on the first Tuesday of each month at 6.30pm in the school library.
 All parents are welcome to join the P&C Association and attend meetings.
-The P&C can be contacted on normanparkpandc@gmail.com.
+The P&C can be contacted at presidentnpsspc@gmail.com.